a16bitsysop/docker-unbound-stub/README.md

 PREFETCH = If set then prefetch is set in config so unbound keeps common requests fresh

-STUBIP = IP of DNS server for local requests eg dnsmasq or mikrotik/openwrt router etc, If unset no stub zone is configured
+STUBIP = IP of DNS server for local requests eg dnsmasq or mikrotik/openwrt router etc, the stub domain is read from resolv.conf.
+If STUBIP is unset no stub zone is configured

 STUBPORT = port STUBIP is listening on (Defaults to 53 if unset)